Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Implementation and Numerical Results

 The cumulative allocation of simulation runs across counties is highly uneven, reflecting the adaptive behavior of the sequential design.
 As shown in Figure~\ref{fig:samples_pa}, more than two-thirds of counties require fewer than 150 simulation runs, while a small subset of north-central counties, highlighted in green and yellow, receive substantially more samples, with up to 600 runs per county.
 These allocations correspond to the state of the model after a total of 10,000 simulation runs.

 Across most counties, the relative error of overdose mortality predictions is below 5\%, indicating high predictive accuracy of the metamodel.
 Counties with higher relative error coincide with those receiving greater simulation effort, reflecting the adaptive behavior of the sequential design, which concentrates sampling where the model is most difficult to learn until uncertainty is reduced to an acceptable level.
 This spatial error pattern is shown in Figure~\ref{fig:pa_rel_error}, with the corresponding sample allocation illustrated in Figure~\ref{fig:samples_pa}.
+Figure~\ref{fig:re_clustering} further shows that prediction error varies across county clusters, with the Clearfield and Columbia clusters exhibiting higher mean relative error.
+Figure~\ref{fig:heatmap} shows that error is largely uniform across treatment conditions but is somewhat higher for naloxone than buprenorphine and largest at the highest naloxone level, reflecting the larger cross-county range of the naloxone coefficient $\mu_n$, whose estimation error is amplified proportionally to the naloxone level in the response function.
+Figure~\ref{fig:re_population} confirms that error decreases with county population size.

+As a further check of model performance, we examine prediction error across two additional comparisons: calibrated versus non-calibrated counties, and sequentially sampled versus never-selected counties.
+Figure~\ref{fig:calib_vs_noncalib} shows that higher errors within the Columbia and Clearfield clusters are concentrated in small-population counties (Cameron, Wyoming, Sullivan), where simulation variance is inherently higher due to small population size.
+Figure~\ref{fig:selected_counties} demonstrates that the five never-selected counties achieve lower mean relative error (1.8\% vs.\ 3.2\%), indicating that the SNR acquisition function correctly identified them as low-uncertainty regions and that the GPR generalizes accurately without direct simulation runs.

-Compared with the approximately 1.6 million simulations required for exhaustive enumeration, the bi-level metamodel framework, combining Gaussian process regression with outcome-level response-function modeling, achieves comparable statewide accuracy using only a fraction of the total simulation budget, demonstrating its suitability for large-scale policy analysis under tight computational constraints.
+Compared with the approximately 1.6 million simulations required for exhaustive enumeration, the two-stage metamodel framework, combining Gaussian process regression with outcome-stage response-function modeling, achieves comparable statewide accuracy using only a fraction of the total simulation budget, demonstrating its suitability for large-scale policy analysis under tight computational constraints.